UselessGuru/UG-Miner/README.md

 ## Experimental support for running multiple instances (not recommended)

 More than one instance of UG-Miner can run on the same rig.
 Each instance must be placed in its own directory.
-You must use non-overlapping port ranges (configuration item '$APIport').
+You must use non-overlapping port ranges (configuration item 'APIport').
 Do not use the same miner devices in more than one instance (this will give invalid hash rate & power consumption readings causing incorrect best miner selection).

 ## Copyright & licenses